2017 Nobel Prize in Literature: Reactions

-Favourites to be awarded the 2017 Nobel Prize in Literature included the Kenyan author Ngũgĩ wa Thiong'o, Japanese author Haruki Murakami and Canadian novelist and poet Margaret Atwood.

 The choice of Kazuo Ishiguro as the Nobel Prize Laureate was generally well received.
 "The Swedish Academy has made some dubious – and last year attention-seeking – decisions in recent years, but this year its 18 voters have got it right", John Mullan, professor of English at University College London, wrote in The Guardian, "It is because he writes for all times, using such carefully controlled means, rigorous yet utterly original, that Ishiguro is such a worthy winner."
 An editorial comment in the same newspaper said: "His work finds emotional force through self-restraint", "Ishiguro’s novels illuminate reality in profound, surprising ways worthy of a Nobel."
-Dwight Garner in the New York Times described it as "a safe choice" [in relation to the previous year's choice] "but a formidable and not uninteresting one", and praised Ishiguro for creating "worlds that are clear in a sentence-by-sentence way, but in which the big picture recedes against the horizon."
+Dwight Garner in the New York Times described it as "a safe choice" [in relation to the previous year's choice] "but a formidable and not uninteresting one", and praised Ishiguro for creating "worlds that are clear in a sentence-by-sentence way, but in which the big picture recedes against the horizon".
 James Wood in The New Yorker had hoped for the Albanian writer Ismail Kadare to win the prize and said that Ishiguro was a surprise choice who "may well be the first product of a creative-writing course to win the Nobel", praising Never Let Me Go as "one of the central novels of our age".

 Salman Rushdie said “Many congratulations to my old friend Ish, whose work I’ve loved and admired ever since I first read A Pale View of Hills".
 Former UK Poet Laureate Andrew Motion said "by resting his stories on founding principles which combine a very fastidious kind of reserve with equally vivid indications of emotional intensity.
 It's a remarkable and fascinating combination, and wonderful to see it recognised by the Nobel prize-givers.”
 Kazuo Ishiguro himself said:

 "It's a magnificent honour, mainly because it means that I'm in the footsteps of the greatest authors that have lived, so that's a terrific commendation.
 The world is in a very uncertain moment and I would hope all the Nobel Prizes would be a force for something positive in the world as it is at the moment.
 I'll be deeply moved if I could in some way be part of some sort of climate this year in contributing to some sort of positive atmosphere at a very uncertain time."

 Commentators from University of Gothenburg described it as a "safe and conventional choice" of a "well established novelist in the grand traditional English novel", and also as somewhat surprising that Ishiguro was chosen over British authors Salman Rushdie and Ian McEwan, who had been mentioned as possible candidates for the prize.